 The funding and authority for the Work-Based Learning Program has shifted over the years.
 It originated as a federally-funded program that supported technical preparation consortia and alliances.
 In June 2007, federal funds for Tech Prep-School-To-Work Alliance Partnerships ceased.
-Beginning July 1, 2008, the Perkins IV, Title I South Carolina Education and Business Alliance partnerships (SCEBA partnerships) began technical support for career guidance personnel, building-level career specialists, and other support staff via activities and professional development.
+Beginning July 1, 2008, the Perkins IV, Title I South Carolina Education and Business Alliance partnerships (SCEBA partnerships) began technical support for career guidance personnel, school-level career specialists, and other support staff via activities and professional development.
 As part of this technical support, state-supported regional career specialists began to work closely with SCEBA partnerships to collect and report Work-Based Learning Program data.
 These data are managed through PowerSchool and collected on a yearly basis.
-These positions have evolved to Regional Work-Based Learning Coordinators, who are housed with a variety of fiscal agents.
-These coordinators are separate from the Education and Economic Development Act (EEDA) regional workforce advisors at the South Carolina Department of Commerce, and the school based career specialists mandated and funded by the EEDA.
+These positions have evolved to Regional Work-Based Learning Coordinators, who are housed with a variety of fiscal agents since the majority of SCEBA consortiums have dissolved.
+These coordinators are separate from the EEDA regional workforce advisors at the South Carolina Department of Commerce, and the school based career specialists mandated and funded by the EEDA.